 - The total attrition related to on-time graduation is greater than or equal to twenty four percent of the matriculating class size.
 For this purpose, attrition is the total number of students who did not graduate on time for any reason, including delayed graduation, academic dismissal, or withdrawal from the program.

-- A 10% decrease in its annual budget.
+- A 10% decrease in its annual fiscal year total revenue.

 - A program experiencing a net loss for two consecutive years.